 Cory Althoff is a self-taught programmer and writer.
 He has worked as a software engineer at eBay, as well as several startups in Silicon Valley, despite majoring in Political Science at Clemson University.
-When taking a break from programming, you can find him reading and traveling—the idea for “The Self-Taught Programmer” originated in the back seat of a taxi in Bali.
+When taking a break from programming, you can find him reading, writing in his blog, and traveling—the idea for "The Self-Taught Programmer" originated in the back seat of a taxi in Bali.
 Currently, he lives in Portland, OR.

 An Interview with Brian Okken, the pytest Storyteller

 Today we’re delighted to be chatting with Brian Okken again.
 If you missed the last time, you can check out our webinar on Productive Testing with PyCharm at your convenience.
 Brian wears many hats including being a host for @PythonBytes, @PythonPeople and @PythonTest podcasts.
 Brian is also the aut…

 Build Django Apps on Google Cloud With PyCharm and Cloud Code